fommil/fpmortals/manuscript/under-review.md

 By not providing any functionality, ADTs can have a minimal set of dependencies.
 This makes them easy to publish and share with other developers.
-By using a simple data domain language, it makes it possible to interact with cross-discipline teams, such as DBAs and business analysts, using the actual code instead of a hand written document as the source of truth.
+By using a simple data domain language, it makes it possible to interact with cross-discipline teams, such as DBAs, UI developers and business analysts, using the actual code instead of a hand written document as the source of truth.

-Furthermore, tooling can be more easily written to produce schemas for alternative languages and wire protocols that map naturally to the data types.
+Furthermore, tooling can be more easily written to produce schemas for other programming languages and wire protocols that map naturally to the data types.

 ### Counting Complexity

 The complexity of a data type is the number of instances that can exist.
-Minimising the number of possible values that can exist is the best way to achieve totality, which is one of the core principles of FP.
+All pure functions are *total* and must return a value for every input.
+Minimising the number of possible values that can exist is the best way to achieve totality.

-Primitives have a built in complexity:
+Primitives have a built-in complexity:

+-   `Unit` has one value (why it's called "unit")
 -   `Boolean` has two values
--   `Int` has 2<sup>32</sup> - 1 values
+-   `Int` has 4,294,967,295 values
 -   `String` has effectively infinite values

 To find the complexity of a product, synonymous with a tuple, we